hongjhih77/hongjhih77.github.io/_posts/2023-10-27-Distributed Transaction.markdown

 #### Example
 Business Scenario example using [DTM](https://en.dtm.pub/practice/msg.html#success-process) as a TM (Transaction Manager)

-An inter-bank transfer is a typical distributed transaction scenario, where A needs to transfer money across a bank to B. Suppose that only the transfer from A may fail and the transfer to B is able to eventually succeed
+Transfer $30 from A to B across banks.

+If A fails to deduct due to insufficient balance, then the transfer will directly fail and return an error; if the deduction is successful, then the next transfer operation TransIn will be carried out, because TransIn does not have the problem of insufficient balance, and it can be assumed that the transfer operation will definitely succeed.

 ![2PC_ex_n.png](https://hongjhih77.github.io/img/2023-10-27-Distributed%20Transaction/2PC_ex_n.png)

-#####  Crash after commit
+Crash after commit
 ![2PC_ex_crash_after_commit.png](https://hongjhih77.github.io/img/2023-10-27-Distributed%20Transaction/2PC_ex_crash_after_commit.png)

-> [My Note] Idempotence when retrying need to be applied.
+> [My Note] Idempotence must be applied when retrying.

-##### Crash before commit
+Crash before commit
 ![2PC_ex_crash_before_commit.png](https://hongjhih77.github.io/img/2023-10-27-Distributed%20Transaction/2PC_ex_crash_before_commit.png)

 ---